Skip to content

 Vue Introduction

 Vue is a versatile and beginner-friendly JavaScript framework.
-This introduction is only going to cover what is relevant to our codebase.
+This introduction covers what is relevant to our codebase.

 • A <template> block for HTML markup